Mareșal (tank destroyer): Development

 On February 6, 1943 a workshop was founded at the Rogifer Works (formerly Malaxa Works, currently FAUR) with the purpose of experimenting with the creation of a tank destroyer.
 The Romanians had no experience with designing an armored vehicle from scratch, since by that point, every Romanian-designed vehicle was a license-built modification of a foreign design (R-1 and Malaxa UE) or a conversion based on a foreign chassis (TACAMs).
 Due to this lack of experience, they had decided to forgo theoretical preliminary plans and mate an artillery piece with an existing tank chassis, studying practical problems, which would eventually lead to a truly local design through continuous testing and modification.

-A first experimental model was created in early 1943, by mounting a mortar on a T-60 light tank chassis.
+Multiple first experimental models were created in early 1943.
+One saw a mortar mounted on a T-60 light tank chassis.
 The mortar was equipped with rocket-assisted rounds.
 Trials were deemed unsatisfactory due to the chassis not being robust enough and the armament having poor accuracy.
 In parallel, another model armed with a Katyusha rocket launcher was built for artillery purposes and tested in June and July, but this project was not continued either.
+A flamethrower version is also known to have existed.

 As a result, a new model was built by a team consisting of engineers Captain Gheorghe Sâmbotin and Major Nicolae Anghel, who were tasked with designing a new vehicle appropriate for service on the Eastern Front.
 They chose the unexpected yet successful solution of adapting a light tank to fire a heavy gun.
 The chosen chassis was again that of the T-60, but was this time enlarged, while the new gun choice was a Soviet 122 mm M-30 howitzer, of which plenty had been captured by the Romanian Army.
-Other howitzers of smaller calibers (100-105 mm) were also considered.
+Other howitzers of smaller calibers (100–105 mm) were also considered.
 In order to be effective against enemy armor, a shaped charge round was developed for the howitzer.
-The T-60 turret and upper works were removed and replaced by tortoise shell-shaped armor plates that were 20-30 mm thick and angled at 45°.
+The T-60 turret and upper works were removed and replaced by tortoise shell-shaped armor plates that were 20–30 mm thick and angled at 45°.
 The resulting vehicle had an unusually low profile of around 1.5 m (which was advantageous, since it didn't only make the vehicle difficult to hit, but also made it easy to camouflage) and a crew of only two members.
-Secondary armament was a Romanian-built ZB-30 light machine gun.
+Secondary armament was locally produced version of the Czechoslovak ZB-30 light machine gun.
 Engineers Constantin Ghiulai Constantin Ghiulai (designer of the TACAM T-60 and TACAM R-2) and Radu Vereș (director of Rogifer) were also involved in the project.